Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 ### Building out a page with **Y.Handlebars**

 Templates are a convient solution to generating HTML from JavaScript functions.
-Templates on JavaScript can often be rendered server side as well as in the browser.
+Templates in JavaScript can often be rendered server side as well as in the browser.
 This is true of _Handlbars_ templates.  _Handlebars_ is an extention to a popular template notation called _Mustache_.
-The basic idea is your surround the parts of the markup you want to replace with double curly brackets surrounding a variable name.
-When you provide the template generate function with an object that contains attributes that matches those curly bracket variable names then the template engine replaces the content.
+The basic idea is your surround the parts of the markup you want to replace with double curly brackets surrounding matching variable name.
+When you provide the template function with an object that contains attributes that match those curly bracket variable names then the template engine replaces the content.
 Here's a quick example of a template--